Tense calm in divided Cyprus after UN says peacekeepers attacked

 "A chance will be given to diplomacy.
 Talks will continue," Guden told AFP.

-The European Union condemned the incident, and in a joint statement Britain, France and the United States expressed "serious concern at the launch of unauthorised construction" of the road.
+The European Union condemned Friday's incident, and in a joint statement Britain, France and the United States expressed "serious concern at the launch of unauthorised construction" of the road.

+UN Secretary-General Antonio Guterres's spokesman, Stephane Dujarric, said on Monday that "preventing tensions and ensuring the maintenance of the status quo across the buffer zone is the mission's top priority".

+The peacekeeping mission "is engaging with the Turkish Cypriot side and all concerned" to agree on a "mutually acceptable way forward", Dujarric said.

-Local media reported that talks would take place between TRNC and the UN on Monday.
+Local media reported that talks took place between the TRNC and UN on Monday.

 EU member Cyprus has been divided since 1974 when Turkish forces occupied the island's northern third in response to a military coup sponsored by the junta then in power in Greece.